landolphia/Butter/README.md

 ## History

-Current version: 0.1.8.3
+Current version: 0.1.8.4

-Tweaks for first release
+Better logging:
+- rotates log files
+- console log level can be customized by passing an argument to the script (DEBUG, WARNING, INFO)

 <details>
   <summary> Older versions </summary>
+v0.1.8.3
+Tweaks for first release
 v0.1.8.2
 Scrapes multiple floorplans from the spreadsheet v0.1.8.1